Loading…

 Level: Advanced

 Senior leaders from industry and regulatory agencies will discuss the role of cooperation across regulatory bodies to facilitate innovation in the CMC/product quality sector.
+Senior leaders will discuss how, despite various internal and external pressures, an agile path forward can be found to advance innovative and high quality medicines.

 Learning Objectives